alvaroaoz94/QAChanllengeEcoPortal/3-automation/README.md

     ```

 4. **Install dependencies:**
-Once you are in the correct directory, you must write the following command in the terminal to install the dependencies
+Once you are in the correct directory, you must write the following command in the terminal to install the dependencies, make sure you have node.js installed or you will get an error
     ```
     npm install
     ```

 ## Run tests
-Once you have installed the dependencies and you are in the correct 3-Automation directory you should be avaiable to run tests,
+Once you have installed the dependencies and you are in the correct 3-Automation directory you should be able to run tests, i assigned in the https://vscode.dev/github/alvaroaoz94/QAChanllengeEcoPortal/blob/master/3-automation/package.json a runs commands shortcuts for this project

 1. **Run tests in headless mode:**
     ```